futurechimp/cosmwasm-first-contract/README.md

 In the console, execute the following commands.

-You'll need to do it line by line, as anything marked `await` won't really wait in console mode.
+You'll need to do it line by line, as anything marked `await` won't wait in console mode.

 ```
 const seed = loadOrCreateMnemonic("fred.key");